 The main stage, lobby, and support spaces are all contained within a former boiler house built in 1901 to serve the pumping station.
 Public access to the complex is provided through a reinstated door in a landmarked facade, via the historic and working pump room.
 While the theatre draws multiple links to the machinery and histories of the pumping station, acoustic requirements dictate that the space be isolated from it.
 To mitigate the transfer of structure-borne noise, the theater is set within a ‘floating’ box within the old boiler house.

 The main stage is designed as a machine for theater, affording lookingglass an environment with multiple, changeable contexts.
 Flexibility reveals itself in a demountable perimeter balcony and armature for scenery, lighting, and rigging, a flexible technical infrastructure, and an array of lighting and scenic catwalks and loft steel.
-A resilient stage floor covers the entire main level of the room, to support any number of stage configurations to be imagined and realized by Lookingglass.
+A resilient stage floor covers the entire main level, to support any number of stage configurations to be imagined and realized by Lookingglass.
 Movable risers and seating accommodating up to 260 persons are located in response to the stage location for each performance.
 This flexibility and the overall volume of the space, support a variety of performance– types suited to this company’s ever-changing, physical work.

 “…A theatrical gem…a seamless and altogether beautiful blend of the historic and the new… by John Morris and Melissa Neel and their many technical collaborators…a marvel of the close encounter–uniting audience and performers in a unique way, and offering superb sightlines and sound.
-Applause all around!” ~Chicago Sun-Times
+Applause all around!” ~Chicago Sun Times

 “…a small but spectacular new theater … built inside one of Chicago’s most beloved landmarks.” ~New York Times